Perspicacity11/MakersWk7-JavascriptWebApps/contents/07_adding_new_note.md

 ### Troubleshooting common problems

-* If, when running the test, you're getting an error such as `document is not defined` or `Cannot read property 'appendChild' of null` — make sure you've setup your test like in the template.
+* If, when running the test, you're getting an error such as `document is not defined` or `Cannot read property 'append' of null` — make sure you've setup your test like in the template.
 * If the number of elements returned by `document.querySelectorAll` is still zero after implementing the new method — did you make sure to set the HTML class `note` on the new